sigma-z/simtt/README.md

 - [ ] week implemented
 - [ ] month implemented

 ## Motivation

 I wanted an easy time tracker for my tasks.

-I wanted the tool not using a database for easy editing the log files.
+I wanted the tool not using a database for easy editing the log files. (badcrocodile/cltt is using an SQLite database)

 I wanted to learn some new technology.

-I wanted to build something that could be of use for others.
+I wanted to build something that would help others.

-I wanted the project to be developed by TDD and DDD.
+I wanted the project to be developed using TDD and DDD.